gabriel-dehan/WolcenExtractor/README.md

 ```

 It **will** take some time (10-20 minutes) as every `.pak` file needs to be extracted and inside, all CryXML and DDS files need to be converted.

+## Troubleshooting

+- Sometimes, the execution hands during a DDS conversion phase, in this case, just hitting enter usually solves the issue.
+- Some `DDS` files just can't be converted by image magick, and will be left as is.
+You can still open those in Photoshop, Gimp, Paint.net (with the necessary plugin) or a DDS Viewer or converter.

 ## Dev